 Since the mid-20th century, a handful of corporations have grown to dominate America’s farm and food sectors.
-Today, the country’s four largest pork producers, beef producers, soybean processors, and wet corn processors control over 70 percent of their respective markets.
+As of this conference, the country’s four largest pork producers, beef producers, soybean processors, and wet corn processors control over 70 percent of their respective markets.
 Four companies control 90 percent of the global grain trade.
 Agrochemical, seed, and many consumer product industries are likewise now controlled by just a few mega-sized firms.
 The implications of these corporations’ consolidated market power -- and in turn their consolidated political power -- are profound for people, animals, the environment, and our democracy alike.

 In recent years, a growing tide of scholars, lawmakers, and members of the public at large have expressed increasing concern that food- and agribusiness corporations have become too big and too powerful.
 Many critics have called for a revival of stricter antitrust enforcement, more assertive antitrust authorities, and a general rebalancing of economic power.